truenas/api_client/README.md

 The TrueNAS API enforces strict security checking and auditing in place to detect and prevent brute force or malicious API behaivor.

-Connections to the API are currently limited to 20 Auth Attempts AND/OR a single API endpoint request in a 60 second period (Subject to future change).
+Connections to the API are currently limited to 20 Auth attempts AND/OR a single API endpoint request in a 60 second period (Subject to future change).
 Exceeding this limit will result in a 10 minute rate limit cooldown before API connections can be re-established.

 Developers are highly recommended to architect their tools in a way that uses a single persisant websocket connection which remains connected for subsquent API calls to be issued without a re-auth.